What is email outreach?

 Right contacts: The specific people who influence or make purchase decisions

 Data quality matters more than list size.
 Bad data wastes time and damages your sender reputation.
 Bounced emails hurt deliverability, which means future messages land in spam folders.
 Clean, verified contact data is the foundation of effective outreach.
+When Seismic saved 11.5 hours per week per rep, the driver wasn't a new sequencing tool, it was accurate contact data and ZoomInfo signals that sourced 39% of their pipeline, eliminating the manual research that had been eating into selling time.

 Start with their problem.
 Reference a pain point specific to their role or industry.
 This shows you did your homework and understand their world.
 Skip generic openers like "I hope this email finds you well" because they signal mass outreach.